sourcegraph/sourcegraph-public-snapshot/internal/database/schema.md

 ```

 Text reference in CODEOWNERS entry to use in codeowners_individual_stats.
-Reference is either email or handle withouth @ in front.
+Reference is either email or handle without @ in front.

+**reference**: We just keep the reference as opposed to splitting it to handle or email
+since the distinction is not relevant for query, and this makes indexing way easier.

 # Table "public.commit_authors"
 ```